Welcome to Modrinth developer docs!

 More information about all available domains and versions can be found here.

 Modrinth uses the term "project" to refer to the base item available in search.
-Currently, this includes mods and modpacks.
+This can include mods, modpacks, resource packs, etc.

 Projects are required to have at least one "version", which is a downloadable version of a project alongside its metadata.
-These tend to only have one file attached, but may have multiple.
+Versions are each required to have one file attached, but occasionally have multiple.

-Projects, teams, users, and versions all have a unique eight-digit base58 ID.
+Projects, teams, users, and versions all have a unique eight-digit base62 ID.
 These IDs are what you need to query in the URL of a request.
+Version files use hashes as identifiers.

 Projects may be searched by a slug instead of its ID.
 Slugs are a unique identifier that the mod authors can change.
 For example, the Gravestones mod from above has the